 We even had a visit from an Egyptian Mongoose

 !
 He arrived just as we had put away our camera gear, so no one got a shot.
-Apparently, they are regular visitors to this hide, so I look forward to my next encounter with this mammal.
+They are regular visitors to this hide, so I look forward to my next encounter with this mammal.

 I have to say that for me, the highlight of the trip was the Carrion hide